-Crawl refuses to take the thrill slowly; it will take the audiences to the crime scene as quickly as it can, while planting some important details along the way.
-The wind howls, the sky turns black and water level starts to arise; everything that can go wrong in this movie will certainly go wrong.
-Larger portion of the movie is spent in the basement of Haley’s old house where she finally finds her incapacitated father lying on the muddy crawlspace with broken bones and open wounds.
-We know for sure that she’s just entering the deathtrap; and the whole process is uncomfortable to watch.
+Crawl refuses to take the thrill slowly; it will take the audiences to the crime scene as quickly as it can while planting some important details along the way.
+The wind howls, the sky turns black and the water level starts to arise; everything that can go wrong in this movie will certainly go wrong.
+A larger portion of the movie is spent in the basement of Haley’s old house where she finally finds her incapacitated father lying on the muddy crawlspace with broken bones and open wounds.
+We know for sure that she’s just entering the deathtrap; the whole process is uncomfortable to watch.